monocle-h2020/camera_calibration/calibration/README.md

 The bias map depends on ISO speed and is unique to each camera.
 Even two cameras of the same model do not share a bias map.
 For this reason, a unique bias map must be generated for each device to take full advantage of the bias correction.
 However, for many purposes this is not necessary as the inter-pixel differences in bias are often relatively minor.
 In this case, a mean value may be used, either derived from measurement or given in metadata.

+## Read noise

+A read noise map is generated using [readnoise.py](readnoise.py).
+This map has the mean read noise per pixel at the lowest ISO speed given.
+This is not corrected for in the image calibration process, but can be used in an error budget.

+The read noise map depends on ISO speed and is unique to each camera.
+Even two cameras of the same model do not share a read noise map.
+For this reason, a unique read noise map must be generated for each device.
+However, for many purposes this is not necessary as the inter-pixel differences in read noise are often relatively minor.
+In this case, a mean value may be used, which is derived from measurements.

 `readnoise.py` is used to generate a read noise map (read noise in each pixel).
 This is not used in the image calibration process, but can be used to characterise the noise response of a camera.

 `iso_normalisation.py` is used to generate a look-up table for normalising data taken at different ISO speeds.
 This is used to normalise data using the `spectacle` function `spectacle.calibrate.normalise_iso`.